Queensland Seller Disclosure Laws (From 1 August 2025)

 Do I need a Seller Disclosure Statement?

-- Contracts where the buyer is a State or Government body.
+- Government transactions: Where the buyer is a State or Government body.

-- Sales of property where the price is more than $10 million, and the buyer waives requirement of disclosure in writing before signing the contract.
+- High-value sales: Where the price exceeds $10 million and the buyer waives disclosure in writing before signing.

 Conclusion

-This is general information only and you should obtain professional advice relevant to your circumstances.
-If you or someone you know wants more information or needs help or advice, please contact us on 07 5576 9999 or email [email protected].
+If you or someone you know wants more information or needs help or advice, please contact us on 07 5576 9999 or email